 SmartThings Hub supports 99% of the well-known and capable smart home devices.
-Since the supported device list is quite long, follow the link at SmartThings website to find what devices can be integrated with the smart hub.
+Since the supported device list is quite long, follow the link at SmartThings website to find what devices can integrate with the smart hub.
 SmartThings ideally syncs with Z-Wave and ZigBee devices.

-We did mention that SmartThings has a built-in Bluetooth but it hasn’t been activated yet.
+We did mention that SmartThings has a built-in Bluetooth, but it’s not active yet.
 As the CEO of ST said, it’ll be available in the coming months.
-As soon as the feature is active, SmartThings will become more integration friendly.
-On top of this, Bluetooth will enable you to control certain devices directly from the hub.
+As soon as the feature is active, SmartThings will become more third-party integration friendly.
+On top of this, Bluetooth will enable you to control specific devices directly from the hub.

-SmartThings can be easily integrated with security cameras but there’s a drawback you need to know about.
-The majority of well-known security cameras offer free cloud storage and if you pair it with SmartThings, in the near future (it’s in beta mode), you’ll have to pay for their cloud storage services.
+SmartThings works with security cameras, but there’s a drawback you need to know.
+The majority of well-known security cameras offer free cloud storage, and if you pair it with SmartThings, soon (it’s in beta mode), you’ll have to pay for their cloud storage services.

-That’s not a really good thing since not everyone is comfortable with paying a monthly fee for what they can get for free.
+That’s not a good thing since not everyone is comfortable with paying a monthly fee for what they can get for free.
 Besides everything mentioned, SmartThings also works with IFTTT.
-The integration was pretty smooth and it causes minor delays.
+The integration was pretty smooth, and it causes minor delays.
 Nothing serious to be alarmed of.

 Suggested Read: Wink vs SmartThings: Pros & Cons and Verdict

-There are a few notable devices that cannot be directly paired with SmartThings.
+There are a few important devices that cannot integrate with SmartThings.
 Luckily, there’s a solution for cases like this.
-SmartThings has a powerful API that allows developers to write their own device handlers (everything is available at SmartThings community forum).
+SmartThings has a powerful API that allows developers to write their device handlers (everything is available at SmartThings community forum).
 So if you, for example, own a Nest product, you can still connect it with SmartThings using the API.

-The drawback here is that integrating such devices is a bit harder since it requires you to manually add scripts.
+The drawback here is that integrating such devices is a bit harder since it requires you to add scripts manually.
 If you never had previous experiences with similar situations, you might find it hard to complete the process.
 You can still watch guides and read manuals to understand the basics.

-VeraEdge is a third-party integration-friendly smart hub that can be paired with devices that use Wi-Fi, ZigBee, and Z-Wave technologies.
-VeraEdge was designed to support up to 75 devices and as the company stated, VeraEdge is meant for large DIY home automation systems.
+VeraEdge is a third-party integration-friendly smart hub that works with devices that use Wi-Fi, ZigBee, and Z-Wave technologies.
+VeraEdge was designed to support up to 75 devices, and as the company stated, VeraEdge exists for large DIY home automation systems.

 Unfortunately, VeraEdge doesn’t have the built-in Bluetooth connectivity.
 VeraEdge supports the majority of smart home devices including Nest, Schlage, Yale, and Kwikset.
-The biggest drawback of Vera is that it doesn’t work with security cameras.
+One of the drawbacks of Vera is that it doesn’t work with security cameras.